BassimGh/ev3-autopilot/README.md

 # ev3-autopilot
-Finds the shortest path between two arbitrary points on a maze and drives to it.
+Finds the shortest path between two arbitrary points on a two colored maze and drives to it.

 The custom design of the robot was built from the standard ev3 kit.